 It is crucial to note that instance storage is a storage model, not a storage protocol.

 This storage can be implemented in numerous ways.
 For example, DAS is generally used to implement instance storage.
 It is often stated as ephemeral storage as the storage isn’t highly reliable.

 Advantages & Disadvantages

-Hard drives that instance storages run on, are physically attached to the EC2 hosts which are running the storage.
+Hard drives that instance storages run on are physically attached to the EC2 hosts which are running the store.
 Their endurance depends upon the lifetime of the instances attached to them.

 Also, EC2’s using instance storage for their root device should keep a copy of their AMI on the instance store disk because instance storage does not endure any data, which is the reason behind longer boot time when compared to instances backed by EBS.

 Volume storage is also known as block storage.
 It supports operations like read/write and keeping the system files of running virtual machines.

 As suggested by its name, data is stored in structured blocks and volumes where files are split into equal-sized blocks.
 Each block has its own address.

 However, unlike objects, they don’t possess any metadata.
 Files are bifurcated into simpler blocks of fixed size, storing large amounts of data, which are dispensed amongst the storage nodes.